wurstscript/WurstScript/manual.md

 Then we ordered dummyCaster to cast a flame strike at another position and finally we destroyed "dummyCaster".

 This example shows you how to create a new object (line 1), invoke a function on an object (line 2) and how to destroy an object (line 3).
-But how can you define a new objecttype like "Caster"?
+But how can you define a new object type like "Caster"?
 This is where classes come in.
 A class defines a new kind of object.
 A class defines variables and functions, which every instance of this class should understand.
 A class can also define how a new object is constructed ("construct") and what should happen, when it is destroyed ("ondestroy").